 It aimed to raise awareness of behaviour as a form of communication as well as awareness of the practical and ethical issues of restrictive and restraining practices in the early years.
 It developed resources and health visitor training to promote the importance of respectful, positive behavioural support strategies that safeguard the rights of young children with disabilities.

 As part of the resources an impactful and emotive animation was created using parent stories to illustrate what restrictive practices look like in the early years and how it can affect babies, children and families.
-Other resources include GPPs, PTs and an A-Z of useful organisations.
+Other resources include Good Practice Points, Parent Tips and an A-Z of useful organisations.

 🎥 Restrictive Practice Animation